-B. L. Freeborn © 2013, updated Nov. 2018

 The diagram clearly depicts an event.
 Reading it left to right, we see an object with a center.
 It is approaching the Earth which is correctly depicted with its hard inner core, its fluid layer and the outer crust.
 Yes, it is clearly depicted with its hard inner core, its fluid layer and the outer crust.
 The short line at 11:00 depicts the impact site of the object on the left and the two lines at 2:00 show its final position.
 The swirl to the right is an explanation to the viewer.
 The artist explains simply, “It turned.”

 This then is the message of Knowth from the scientists of an ancient era to the scientists of today.
 It is simple.
-It is straightforward.
-It is logical and if you are any sort of scientist, mechanic or engineer you should now understand why this appears cohesive, not at all crazy, and oh so important.
+It is straightforward and it is logical.

 (1) Martin Brennan, “The Stones of Time.”
 Rochester, Vermont: Inner Traditions International, 1994.